day8/re-frame/README.md

 First, above all we believe in the one true [Dan Holmsand] (creator of reagent), and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

 Second, we believe that [FRP] is a honking great idea.
-You'll only really "get" Reagent once you view it as an [FRP] library, and not simply a ReactJS wrapper.
+We think you only really "get" Reagent once you view it as an [FRP] library, and not simply a ReactJS wrapper.
 To put that another way, we think that Reagent at its best is closer in nature to [Hoplon] or [Elm] than it is [OM].
 This wasn't obvious to us initially - we knew we liked reagent, but it took a while for the penny to drop as to why.

 Finally, we believe in one way data flow.
-We don't like read/write `cursors` which allow for the two way flow of data. re-frame does implement two data way flow, but it ues two, one-way flows to do it.
+We don't like read/write `cursors` which allow for the two way flow of data. re-frame does implement two data way flow, but it uses two, one-way flows to do it.

-## FRP

-If you aren't familiar with FRP, or even if you think you are, I'd recomend reading [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
+If you aren't familiar with FRP, or even if you think you are, I'd recomend reading [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754 before you go any further.

 ## The Parts